 Gobsmackers is a range of fun adult reader books written and illustrated by adult literacy practitioners and produced by Read Write Now.
 All Read Write Now resource cupboards will have copies of these books.
-Tips and copious related worksheets can be downloaded from the Community Adult Literacy Foundation.
+Tips and copious related worksheets can be downloaded from the Community Adult Literacy Foundation website.

 There is a vast range of adult literacy sites on the Internet, however you need to be a little discerning (as with all things offered on this medium) as to how you and your student could benefit from the information.